Tischler graphs of critically fixed rational maps and their applications: Acknowledgments

 \section{Acknowledgments}

 The author gratefully acknowledges the support of the Studienstiftung des Deutschen Volkes.
-He would like to express sincere gratitude to his PhD advisers, Dierk Schleicher and Daniel Meyer, for their guidance and encouragement during the graduate studies.
-The author is grateful for insightful discussions with Mario Bonk, Dzmitry Dudko, Russell Lodge, Kevin Pilgrim, and Palina Salanevich, and especially thankful to Kevin Pilgrim for introducing him to the problem of connectivity of Tischler graphs.
-He also thanks Indiana University Bloomington and the University of California, Los Angeles for their hospitality where a part of this work has been done during research visits of the author.
+He was also partially supported by an AMS-Simons Travel Grant.
+The author would like to express sincere gratitude to his PhD advisers, Dierk Schleicher and Daniel Meyer, for their guidance and encouragement during his graduate studies.
+He is grateful to Mario Bonk, Dzmitry Dudko, Russell Lodge, Kevin Pilgrim, Nikolai Prochorov, and Palina Salanevich for multiple insightful discussions, and especially thankful to Kevin Pilgrim for introducing him to the problem of connectivity of Tischler graphs.
+The author also thanks Indiana University Bloomington and the University of California, Los Angeles for their hospitality during research visits, where a part of this work was carried out.